Create your genealogy

 From Cygnus, we use the buttons for new parents.
 This is a faster method.
 The "Father" button is at the top left on the Cygnus editor.

 In either case, you get two more boxes on the tree, above your own: your parents.
-Your father is created, but only a placeholder is visible for your mother, her entity is not yet created.
+Your father is created, but only a placeholder is visible for your mother.
+The entity corresponding to her is not yet created.

 Ancestris default settings create only one parent at a time.
 It could be interesting to try and create both.
-To do so, go to preferences, menu Options / Preferences / Editing, or click on at the top right of the main window.
+To do so, go to preferences, using the main menu Options / Preferences / Editing, or click on at the top right of the main window.

 On the Cygnus editor, enter your father's information (name, date and place of birth, etc.).
 Click the OK button once done, to save the data.